knice/inquiry.ucsc.edu/source/_articles/2020-21/space-sanctuaries.md

-Searching for extraterrestrial life is not only driven by pure curiosity, Batalha said, but also questions about what it takes for planets---including Earth---to sustain life.
+Searching for extraterrestrial life is not only driven by pure curiosity, Batalha said, but also questions about what it takes for planets&mdash;including Earth&mdash;to sustain life.
 "We need to make sure our own planet continues to be a habitable sanctuary for humanity," she said.